 Basically, the guard of honor must stand on his left foot’s toes while he’s on his right foot’s heel, and gently reverse the situation.
 He just has to do it subtly, gradually, and very gently so it doesn’t get noticed (though there’s usually enough room in parade boots to get away with it easily enough).

 If a guard of honor loses his consciousness while his knees are locked his body falls like an upright board that is tipped over.

 His head will be moving at a pretty good clip when it hits the ground and he can actually be injured fairly badly.
 Falling face-first often ends up with the horrible sound of teeth breaking.

-- Photo taken during Trooping the Colour, an annual parade of the entire Household Division.
+This photo was taken during Trooping the Colour, an annual parade of the entire Household Division.
 Part of that parade is an inspection, which involves the Queen riding around the troops.
-The picture is taken on the second part of that, where she’s inspecting them from the back.
+The picture is taken in the second part of that, where she’s inspecting them from the back.